 All PPFs have similar cons, and headlight protective films aren’t different by any means.
 Some of the most important disadvantages of headlight protection films are:

 To fight those disadvantages, you should always make sure to install high-quality headlight vinyl wraps only.
-The one I recommend to you the most is the 3M VVivid Extra-Wide Headlight Protection Film (check now on Amazon).
+The one I recommend to you the most is the 3M VVivid Extra-Wide Headlight Protection Film.
 They have high-quality wraps that’ll last very long.

 When it comes to applying headlight vinyl wraps, it’s pretty delicate if you’re doing it 1st time.
 However, since the headlights aren’t large, it shouldn’t be a problem to place the film properly.
 Here’s a quick video guide on installing PPF on headlights.

 3. UV Clear Coat for Headlights – Cheapest and Easiest Solution

 Long story short, headlight clear coats are a type of clear coat specifically designed to withstand heat, UV rays, and other things that usually damage car headlights.